kesc23/woocommerce-product-by-category/README.md

 WPC was build with a mobile 1st design from start, so you'll not have any problems of compatibility with the sliders in mobile.

-###### **Deactivation Update**

-- Created wpc-deactivation.php file, creating a routine to dequeue and deregister scripts and css files from WPC on deactivation.

-- deleted wpc_loop_elementor.css as it is not needed anymore;